jmlien/cshape2d/README.md

 ![Delaunay triangulation](images/lifted2.png?raw=true "Delaunay triangulation")
 ===============================================================================

-This program shows a visualization of computation of Delaunay triangulation by computing the convex hull of lifted 2D points to a 3D paraboloid.
+This program shows a visualization of Delaunay triangulation computed via the convex hull of lifted 2D points to a 3D paraboloid.

 Qhull http://www.qhull.org/ is used to do most of the heavy lifting stuff.